ming71/CV_PaperDaily/README.md

 * Matrix Nets: A New Deep Architecture for Object Detection
 * Needles in Haystacks: On Classifying Tiny Objects in Large Images
 * CBNet: A Novel Composite Backbone Network Architecture for Object Detection
+* Light-Head R-CNN: In Defense of Two-Stage Object Detector
 <hr />
 <br>